pebble-dev/rebble-help/_topic/appstore-submission.md

 # Select app or face

-Here, you'll choose whether what you're uploading is a watchapp or watchface.
+Select 'Watchface' or 'Watch app' depending on the type of app you're uploading.

 ![](/images/submit/2.png)

 If it's a watchapp, you'll also be asked to pick its category.
-Here's the breakdown from the [developer document](https://developer.rebble.io/developer.pebble.com/guides/appstore-publishing/publishing-an-app/index.html):
+Here's the breakdown from the [developer documentation](https://developer.rebble.io/developer.pebble.com/guides/appstore-publishing/publishing-an-app/index.html):

 ![](/images/submit/3.png)

 # App descriptions

-Next, you'll need to fill out the app descriptions.
+Next you need to fill out the app descriptions.

 ![](/images/submit/4.png)

-- **App description** is the description of your app or face
+- **App description** is the description of your app or face.

 - **Release notes** should describe what has changed in this update.
-If it's the first release, just write 'hello world' or something :)
+If it's the first release, just write 'hello world' or something.

 # Icons